trudeaua21/ESP32-MP3Player/README.md

-# ESP32-MP3Player
+# ESP32-WifiMIDIPlayer
-An MP3 player designed using C++ on the ESP32 microcontroller.
+An MIDI player designed using C++ on the ESP32 microcontroller.
+Reads MIDI files from a server and plays them through a piezoelectric buzzer.

 ## Building the Project
 This project was built using [PlatformIO](https://platformio.org/).
 Build using either of the following options: